Pepperkey — Real Estate Networking App

 03. Execution & System Outcome

 Execution focused on making a trust-sensitive marketplace usable at mobile speed.
-One component system underpins feeds, profiles, creation, messaging, and management states, reducing cognitive load and pattern switching
+One component system underpins feeds, profiles, creation, messaging, and management states — reducing cognitive load and pattern switching across the entire app

 Creation flows are optimised for reality: a quick listing path expandable over time, support for ingesting existing agent materials, and visibility controls embedded directly into the flow.
-The result is a focused MVP validated in closed beta, with a UX foundation that scales across regions without reworking core product logic
+The result is a focused MVP validated in closed beta, with a UX foundation built to scale across regions without reworking core product logic

 01. Product Context & Pressure